Paintball: Time Trials

 A single player paintball attraction in which participants move through a closed course and shoot at a succession of targets.
 Runs are timed and competition among players is through a leader board, competing to be the quickest.

 Zombie Hunt

 A static (or mobile) entertainment attraction.
-Venue staff are padded up and dressed as zombies.
+Venue staff are padded up and dressed as zombies (or sometimes other monsters).
 Paintball markers are mounted to a flat bed trailer.
 Participants are taken on a "Haunted Hay Ride" style attraction, towed through the property, where they defend themselves from the zombie hordes with paintballs.
 Generally, black lights and glow in the dark paintballs are used as ammo.

 Enforcement of game rules

 Regulated games are overseen by referees or marshals, who patrol the course to ensure enforcement of the rules and the safety of the players.
 If a player is marked with paint, they will call them out, but competitors may also be expected to follow the honor code; a broken ball means elimination.
 Field operators may specify variations to this rule, such as requiring a tag to certain body locations only – such as the head and torso only.
 There are game rules that can be enforced depending on the venue, to ensure safety, balance the fairness of the game or eliminate cheating.